tc39/notes/meetings/2018-07/july-24.md

 - [slides](https://docs.google.com/presentation/d/1iiGJyVwy6YM3p8T0hfaDuj4fQ4tT0b4Oz24OzzCetAg/)

-LBR: Some engines have already renamed Atomics.wake to Atomics.notify.
+LEO: Some engines have already renamed Atomics.wake to Atomics.notify.
 ChakraCore, V8, Moddable XS among others.
 Node.js has introduced an experimental worker API that has cautious aliasing.
 Unfortunately, UnrealEngine repository requires a developer account, which we don't have.

-LBR: So, can we have consensus for this to land?
+LEO: So, can we have consensus for this to land?

 AK: Didn't this already have consensus?